advancedAgritek-BB/coinTrader_Trainer/README.md

   --batch-size 1000
 ```

-The command downloads the rows between the two timestamps and writes them to the
+To process a local file, replace the URL with the file path.
+The command writes
-given file path using your configured Supabase credentials.
+the parsed rows to the given output file before inserting them into Supabase.

 ## GPU Training